 How can I apply for a visa if there's no Estonian Embassy in my country?

 All non-EU students need a temporary residence permit for studying.
-Please note that Estonia doesn't issue a "study visa", all non-EU students should apply for a temporary residence permit for studying (TRP).
-When certain conditions are met, then it is possible to apply for C- (short term) or D-visa (long term) to travel to Estonia and apply for a residence permit after arrival.
+Please note that Estonia doesn't issue a "study visa", all non-EU students should apply for a temporary residence permit (TRP) for studying at the Estonian embassy in their home country.
+If you’re a Master’s or a PhD student, you can also enter the country with a visa and apply for a temporary residence permit in Estonia.
 The visa and residence permit application process will usually begin after the student has been accepted to study on the chosen programme, and after university has forwarded required acceptance documents to the accepted student.

 What documents are required for the application?
 Please check the requirements listed by the local Estonian Embassy (links below) or the Estonian Police and Border Guard Board.

 Non-EU students have to apply for a temporary residence permit for study at the nearest Estonian Embassy or Consulate in their home country or country of residence.
 If there's no Estonian Embassy in your home country, you will have to travel to the one closest to you.
 Here's the full list of Estonian representations that are handling visa applications, according to the Estonian Ministry of Foreign Affairs:

 - Estonian Embassy in Abu Dhabi: https://abudhabi.mfa.ee (only D-visa applications)

 - Estonian Embassy in Canberra: https://canberra.mfa.ee

 - Estonian Embassy in Dublin: https://dublin.mfa.ee